Jaxon-UT/ARL-RISCV-Student-Research/serv/README.md

-# NOTE
+# DISCLAIMER

 This folder is a modified version of the Serv repository.
 Most of the changes are in the sw/ folder, where a makefile and some code were added to make it easier to use the core.
-The original repository is available here: https://github.com/olofk/serv
+#### The original repository is available here: https://github.com/olofk/serv

 <img align="right" src="https://svg.wavedrom.com/{signal:[{wave:'0.P...'},{wave:'023450',data:'S E R V'}]}"/>